grantcolley/react-notes/README.md

   );
 }
 ```

+### Lifting State
+Lifting state describes a common practice in React development where state that is consumed by multiple child components is moved up to the closest common parent.

+> [!TIP]
+> An example of lifting state is a parent component with a list of data, and two child components.
+One child component provides input for filtered text, the other component displays the filtered list.
+The state of the filtered text is lifted up to the parent component.
+Changing the filtered

 ### Hooks
 Hooks let you use different React features from your components such as state, handle side effects, and access other features.